Neon-Open-Source-Treasury/.github/profile/README.md

 **What is the Neon Open Source Program**

 The Neon Open Source Program is for anyone building open source tools that use Postgres.
 Selected projects receive up to $5,000 yearly in platform credits, enrollment in a cash referral program, and marketing support to expand visibility.
+This org is where we manage payouts for this program.

 If you’re building open-source tools powered by Postgres, we want to help you grow: